neopragma/rpn_kata/NOTES.md

 - refactored validation methods a bit for clarity
 - added to codeclimate account
 - added quick links for status images

+2017-09-09:

+Lost the whole day at P4ANA; just couldn't get the time away.

+OK I lied, had to get this one out of the way...

+- separated RPNLogic module from spec
+- Refactor: let's create a stack so we can do some work, and instead of returning input (degenerate) let's copy onto the stack.